-If the meeting involved the election of directors, the name of each director elected at the meeting and the name of each other director whose term of office as a director continued after the meeting.
-None (c) A brief description of each other matter voted upon at the meeting and a statemen of the number of votes cast for or against as well as the number of abstentions as to each such matter, including a separate tabulation with respect to each nominee for office.
-None (d) A description of the terms of any settlement between the registrant and any othe participant. (d) None None (d) None (e) Relevant details of any matter where a decision was taken otherwise than at a None (e) Relevant details of any matter where a decision was taken otherwise than at a None (e) Relevant details of any matter where a decision was taken otherwise than at a
+7. Su abmission of Matters to a Vote of Security Holders. pr any matter was submitted to a vote of security holders through the solicitation of oxies or otherwise during the financial year covered by this report, furnish the llowing information: (a) The date of the meeting and whether it was an annual or special meeting.
+N None (b) If the meeting involved the election of directors, the name of each director elected at the meeting and the name of each other director whose term of office as a director continued after the meeting.
+No one (c) A brief description of each other matter voted upon at the meeting and a statement of the number of votes cast for or against as well as the number of abstentions as to each such matter, including a separate tabulation with respect to each nominee for office.
+N one (d A description of the terms of any settlement between the registrant and any other participant.
+N one

+(e)